protoEvangelion/rest.js/README.md

 2. As object with the properties `username`, `password`, `on2fa`.

    `on2fa` is an asynchronous function that must resolve with two-factor authentication code sent to the user.
+This function will only be called if the user has 2fa enabled.

    ```js
    new Octokit({